CS580-Thunderbird/play-hard-study-hard/README.md

 - http://localhost:8080/ -
 <br />If everything works correctly, it will lead you to log-in with Google Account page.
 - http://localhost:8080/index.html
-<br /> This is for front-end debugging, don't recommend for real usages. dfsdf
+<br /> This is for front-end debugging, don't recommend for real usages.

 On cmd:
 - Go to root directory, build package with maven: cmd - "mvn package"